ulises-jeremias/SmallTasksUI/SmallTasksTwitterUI.package/WAPipelineConfig.class/README.md

-This class corresponds to the pipeline config section of the smalltasks ide.
+This class corresponds to the pipeline config section of the smalltasks ui.